rrezxth/wow-trueshotlodge-flier/README.md

+# TrueshotLodge-Flier

-Recreating my first add-on during Legion (circa 2016-2017).
+* Recreating my first add-on during Legion (circa 2016-2017).

-Addon working as of `Dec 15, 2023 and Dragonflight 10.2.0`
+* Addon working as of `Dec 15, 2023 and Dragonflight 10.2.0`